 The Venetian Harbor

 You need to set aside a lot of time for your trip to the Egyptian Lighthouse since the Venetian Harbor is just next to it.
 Between the two, you can easily take hundreds of shots and selfies, testing out a million different angles.
-The boats in the harbor are one of my favorites sites in Rethymnon, along with the beautiful waterfront restaurants and cafes behind them.
+The boats in the harbor are one of my favorite sites in Rethymnon, along with the beautiful waterfront restaurants and cafes behind them.

 Location: Venetian Harbour, Rethymno 741 00, Greece